schleuder/schleuder-web/README.md

 ##  Installation

-Make sure you have these libraries installed:
+Make sure you have these programs and libraries installed:

 * ruby-bundler
+* ruby >= 2.7
 * libxml2
 * zlib
 * sqlite3 (or your DMBS of choice)

-On a Debian-system, run e.g. this: `apt install ruby-bundler libxml2-dev zlib1g-dev libsqlite3-dev`.
+On a Debian-system, run e.g. this: `apt install ruby ruby-bundler libxml2-dev zlib1g-dev libsqlite3-dev`.

 ### To have a glimpse